Memory of recurrent networks: Do we compute it right?: Introduction

 Specific numerical issues that arise at the time of memory computation and which, as we explain later, are attributed to the ill-conditioning of Krylov matrices, were noticed by some authors in empirical experiments.
-However, no rigorous explanation had been found so far.
+However, no rigorous explanation has been found so far.
 Instead, the literature has been developing in the following two directions: the first one designs specific network architectures that are not susceptive to these phenomena, and the second one tunes the hyperparameters to achieve empirical capacity maximization for a given network architecture.

 The first research strand finds configurations for which the memory gap is absent or minimal.
-For example, for ESNs with nonlinear tanh activation, based on empirical insights, \cite{farkas:bosak:2016} proposes an orthogonalization process that improves memory capacity evaluation in simulations (see \cite{White2004} for similar ideas in the vein of orthogonal neural networks). \cite{ogESN2012} provides designs for ESN reservoir matrices, called RingOfNeurons and ChainOfNeurons, that are inspired by rotation matrices and are based on the memory capacity maximization idea.
-Full memory of the delay-line and cyclic reservoirs has also been reported in \cite{Rodan2011, rodanSimpleDeterministicallyConstructed2012}. \cite{Tino2013} contributes to the same direction characterizing the MC for a particular type of reservoir connectivity, namely symmetric reservoir matrices.
+For example, for ESNs with nonlinear hyperbolic tangent activation, based on empirical insights, \cite{farkas:bosak:2016} proposes an orthogonalization process that improves memory capacity evaluation in simulations (similar ideas in the vein of orthogonal neural networks are also developed in \citealt{White2004}). \cite{ogESN2012} provides designs for ESN reservoir matrices, called RingOfNeurons and ChainOfNeurons, that are inspired by rotation matrices and are based on the memory capacity maximization idea.
+Full memory of the delay-line and cyclic reservoirs has also been reported in \cite{Rodan2011, rodanSimpleDeterministicallyConstructed2012}. \cite{Tino2013} contribute to the same direction characterizing the MC for a particular type of reservoir connectivity, namely symmetric reservoir matrices.
 In this paper, we rigorously show how and why particular choices of connectivity matrices in the linear setting surpass the ill-conditioning problem and hence exhibit no memory gap by construction.